microsoft/TypeScript-wiki/API-Breaking-Changes.md

+# TypeScript 3.7

+- the typeArguments property from the TypeReference interface and provides a getTypeArguments method on the TypeChecker interface to be used instead.
+This change is necessary because resolution of type arguments in type references is now deferred due to the ability to create [Recursive type references](https://github.com/microsoft/TypeScript/pull/33050).

 # TypeScript 3.1

 - `SymbolFlags.JSContainer` has been renamed to `SymbolFlags.Assignment` to reflect that Typescript now supports expando assignments to functions.